NoteSpaceTeam/.github/profile/README.md

 ![](./banner-notespace.png)

 **NoteSpace** is a collaborative web platform that combines real-time collaboration with version control systems.
-It combines Google Docs' synchronous editing with GitHub's workspace organization, sharing, and version control.
 Users can collaborate on markdown-based documents in real time, organize them into workspaces and folders, track changes through commits, and share or clone public workspaces.

 ---